syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-app-application.md

 ## Install Blazor PDF Viewer NuGet package in Blazor Web App

-Add the following NuGet packages into the Blazor Web app
+To add **Blazor PDF Viewer (Next Gen)** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install

 * [Syncfusion.Blazor.SfPdfViewer](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer)
 * [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes)

 If you select an Interactive render mode as WebAssembly or Auto, you can install the NuGet package in the client-side project to add component in Web App.

-N> If you select an Interactive render mode as WebAssembly or Auto, you can install the NuGet package in the client-side project to add component in Web App.
+N> If you select an Interactive render mode as `WebAssembly or Auto`, you can install the NuGet package in the client-side project to add component in Web App.
 * [SkiaSharp.Views.Blazor](https://www.nuget.org/packages/SkiaSharp.Views.Blazor)

 ![SkiaSharp Views Blazor](GettingStarted_images/skia-sharp-image.png)